holyjak/interactive-dev-wshop/README.md

 ## Running the server and working with Calva

+### Running the REPL

+Start the server: menu - Terminal - New Terminal, in it execute `./docker/run-docker.sh` (or the one-liner from that file) (Note: Some output and errors will be printed out in this terminal.)

-### Running the server
+### Connecting to the server REPL

-Open `server.clj` (Go - Go to file).
+Open `server.clj` (menu - Go - Go to file).

-View - Command Palette - type "Calva Conn" and select "Connect [..] in Project" then choose "Clojure CLI".
+Menu - View - Command Palette - type "Calva Conn" and select "Connect [..] in Project" then choose "Clojure CLI" then connec to `localhost:52162`.

-Follow the instructions in the open window to load the current file into the REPL.
+Follow the instructions in the newly opened "CLJ REPL" tab to load the current file into the REPL, i.e. switch back to `server.clj` and type `Ctrl+Alt+C Enter`.

-    $ clojure -m holyjak.interactive-dev-wshop
+(This should switch the bottom view from "Terminal" to "Output" and you should see some info there.)

+Now, inside `server.clj`, put your cursor on the line `(-main)` nearly at the very end if the file and evaluate it in the REPL via `Ctrl+Alt+C SPACE`.
+This should start the server.
+The line _Jetty running on: http://localhost:8088/_ should be displayed in the Output.

 Navigate to the frontend at [localhost:8088](http://localhost:8088/).
+You should see the Interactive development workshop webapp.

 ### Working with Calva